impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 ```
 This just means we're further updating RBENV_HOOK_PATH to include more `rbenv.d` directories, including those inside `/usr/local/etc`, `/etc`, as well as `/usr/lib/rbenv/hooks`.
 These directories may or may not even exist on the user's machine (for example, I don't currently have a `/usr/local/etc/rbenv.d` directory on mine).
 They're just directories where the user *might* have installed additional hooks.

 Why these specific directories?
-They appear to be a part of a convention known as the [Filesystem Hierarchy Standard](https://web.archive.org/web/20230326013203/https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard){:target="_blank" rel="noopener"}, or the conventional layout of directories on a UNIX system.
+They appear to be a part of a convention known as the [Filesystem Hierarchy Standard](https://web.archive.org/web/20230326013203/https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard){:target="_blank" rel="noopener" }, or the conventional layout of directories on a UNIX system.
 Using this convention means that developers on UNIX machines can trust that the files they're looking for are likely to live in certain places.

 For example, the two main directories we're using in this line of code are `/usr/` and `/etc/`.
 The FHS describes these directories as follows: